timmaier98/cantinaSelfCheckout/README.md

 At peak time the mensa at our university is very crowded.
 We want to solve this Problem.

-The goal of the project is to create a self-checkout system for a cantina.\
+The goal of the project is to create a self-checkout system for a canteen.\
-You have to slide your tablet with the food under a camera.
+You have to slide your serving-tray with the meals under a camera.
 The system detects the food using a neural network and automatically calculates the cost of everything on the tablet.

+Main entrance of the program is gui.py.
+On the Jetson you can click the logo on the desktop center to start the program.

-# Setup
+# Hardware Setup

 - Jetson Nano
 - Camera with mounting

 # Users